sonofeft/ODSCharts/docs/colors.rst

 using the Excel color table so that the marker colors will match when opened in Excel. (i.e. ``excel_colors=True``)

-OpenOffice will properly support any specified colors, so the Alternate Table may be preferred when using OpenOffice (i.e. ``excel_colors=False``)
+LibreOffice and OpenOffice will properly support any specified colors, so the Alternate Table may be preferred when using LibreOffice or OpenOffice (i.e. ``excel_colors=False``)

 Users may also assign colors to each curve.
 When using ``add_scatter`` or ``add_curve`` to create curves on a plot, the two inputs